PlayQ/unity-uitest-tool/README.md

 }
 ```

 Done!
-Now this action will be shown in `Flow Recorder` as `Check Start Count on Button` and will apeared only by clicking to `GameObject` with `LevelButton` component.
+Now this action will be shown in `Flow Recorder` as `Check Start Count on Button` and will appeared only by clicking to `GameObject` with `LevelButton` component.

+### ShowInEditor

-`ShowInEditorAttribute` recieve 3 paramers in constructor:
+`ShowInEditorAttribute` used to bind method and helper class.
+It receive 3 parameters in constructor:

-* `Type classType` - type of `ShowHelperBase` class with data for this test assertation.
+* `Type classType` - a type of `ShowHelperBase` class with data for this test assertation.
-* `string description` - human friendly description of what this assertation for, this label is shown in recorder in dropdown list of assertations.
+* `string description` - human-friendly description of what this assertation for, this label is shown in recorder in dropdown list of assertations.
-* `bool isDefault` = false - optional, very often several assertation could be applied to selected `GameObject`.
+* `bool isDefault` - optional (false), very often several assertations could be applied to selected `GameObject`.
 If isDefault is true, recorder tries to show this assertation as a first one.

+### How Recording works with Assertations

-Now when you tap on `GameObject` on a game screen, `Flow Recorder` will look through all assertation methods with an `ShowInEditor` attribute. `Flow Recorder` will find `EditorHelpers` and will pass instance of selected GameObject to `IsAvailable` method.
-If it returns true then assertation method will be shown in list of assertation methods in Flow Recorder UI.
-Then `Flow Recorder` will find one with `default` value equals true and set it as current for this assertation.
+When user tap on `GameObject` on a game screen, `Flow Recorder` will look through all assertation methods with a `ShowInEditor` attribute. `Flow Recorder` will find `EditorHelpers` and will pass an instance of selected GameObject to `IsAvailable` method.
+If it returns `true` then assertation method will be shown in the list of assertation methods in `Flow Recorder` UI.
+Then `Flow Recorder` will find one with `default` value equals `true` and set it as current for this assertation.

-Sometimes target GameObject could contain childs, which also could receive click.
-It can lead to confuse, for example you tap on text, but target GameObject is an image, because it's child of Text component and receives your click instead of Text component.
-That's why when Flow Recorder passes target GameObject to `IsAvailabel` method and if it returns false, Flow Recored takes parent of target GameObject and passes it to `IsAwailabel` method and so on, until parent is null.
+Sometimes target `GameObject` could contain children, which also could receive a click.
+It can lead to confusing, for example, you tap on text, but target `GameObject` is an image because it's child of `Text` component and receives your click instead of `Text` component.
+That's why when `Flow Recorder` passes target `GameObject` to `IsAvailable` method and if it returns `false`, `Flow Recorded` takes parent of target `GameObject` and passes it to `IsAvailable` method and so on, until the parent is null.

+### Example 2

-Let's define another assertation method which checks some specific game mechanics: lets assume we have a `ScreenManager` `MonoBehaviour` on scene with a string property of current active screen, and we want to check if lobby screen is active.
+Let's define another assertation method which checks some specific game mechanics: let's assume we have a `ScreenManager` `MonoBehaviour` on the scene with a string property of the current active screen, and we want to check if lobby screen is active.

 ``` c#
 [ShowInEditor(typeof(CheckIsScreenActive), "Check Current Screen")]